-Figure 1 - Aerial images of 2013 (left) and 2015 (right) of the subject site.
+Figure 1 - Aerial images of 2013 (above) and 2015 (below) of the subject site.

 The subject site currently has two (2) vehicle crossovers off Surrey Road, one near the northeast corner, while the other one is located adjacent to the turning lane on Surrey Road.
 A 2 metre wide sewage easement is located along the northern rear boundary.
 The subject site currently does not contain any vegetation.